 The pulley-necked woman

-In the daylight, they look like normal women: hair black and sleek, bodies hidden behind the folds of their kimono.
-But at night, their necks stretch until they are as long and curling as tentacles.
+During the day, they look like normal women: hair black and sleek, bodies hidden behind the folds of their kimono.
+But at night their necks stretch until they are as long and curling as tentacles.
 While the women’s bodies stay motionless in bed, their heads roam in search of lamp oil to drink.
 They need the oil the same way vampires need blood.

 People plagued by nightmares search for the holy baku, the chimera that live deep in the forest.
 Though their appearance is odd–they are formed from parts of the elephant, the bear, the tiger, and other animals–they are symbols of good luck.
 The baku feed on bad dreams and keep evil at bay.
 It is said that the baku were created out of all the leftover parts when the gods were creating animals.
 The modern tapir, with its similar appearance, is also called baku in Japan.

 The trickster fox

 These wild foxes possess a fearsome magic, whose strength is matched by cunning and intelligence.
 Some kitsune are faithful and good, protecting humans and serving the god Inari.
 Others love mischief and guile; they can shape-shift into any form, including human.
 The number of tails on a kitsune signifies its age, and how much strength and wisdom it possesses.
 Many humans have been tricked into marrying kitsune.